KS4 Options

 Can my child switch colour routes?

 We are open to discussion about changing routes if appropriate for individual children because of specific reasons why their current route will not meet their needs or future career aspirations.
-The key difference between the colour routes is the opportunity to take some subjects and not others, for example, we ask students on Blue to select a humanities subject and a language and students on the Green Route study Prepare Aspire Succeed Leadership in Block B. Regardless of the colour route, students will be taught in the same mixed ability classes for their option block subjects, so an Art group in block C will have students from all three routes in.
+The key difference between the colour routes is the opportunity to take some subjects and not others.
+For example, we ask students on Blue to select a humanities subject and a language and students on the Green Route study Prepare Aspire Succeed Leadership in Block B. Regardless of the colour route, students will be taught in the same mixed ability classes for their option block subjects, so an Art group in block C will have students from all three routes in.

-Option blocks are taught in mixed ability groups, will my child’s colour route affect their Core sets?
+Option blocks are taught in mixed ability groups.
+Will my child’s colour route affect their core sets?

 Can my child take History and Geography?